 Because so much depends upon the willingness of others to refer your business, it’s not a reliable model for securing new clients.
-However, everything in your business changes once you know from where your next client will come and you know with whom you want to work.
+However, everything in your business changes once you know where your next client will come from and whom you want to work with.

 It is critical to know which doors to close as much as which doors to keep open.
 That knowledge starts with a clear understanding of who you are and who your ideal client is.
 That identifying description is the crucial groundwork to be done before you can scale your professional network 10, 20, or even 30 times.
 This groundwork serves as the foundation of your client acquisition strategy.

 To fill your pipeline with leads, you must employ the Four C’s of selling your service: